Military Order of the Loyal Legion of the United States: Later history

 There are now three basic categories of membership: Hereditary, Associate (non-hereditary), and Honorary.
-Just as many Original Companions of the Order were also members of the Grand Army of the Republic (the "GAR"), many current Companions of the Order are also members of the Sons of Union Veterans of the Civil War, the legal heir to the GAR.
+Just as many Original Companions of the Order were also members of the Grand Army of the Republic (the "GAR"), many current Companions of the Order are also members of the Sons of Union Veterans of the Civil War (SUVCW), the legal heir to the GAR.

 Organizationally, the Loyal Legion is composed of a National Commandery-in-Chief and individual state Commanderies.
-There are currently 20 state Commanderies.
-Current national officers include Commander-in-Chief Col. Robert D. Pollock (Ret.) of Ohio, Senior Vice-Commander-in-Chief Michael Timothy Bates, Esq. of New Jersey, Junior Vice-Commander-in-Chief Paul Davis of Michigan, Treasurer-in-Chief Lee Alan Tryon, CPA of Connecticut, Recorder-in-Chief Gary L. Grove, PhD. of Pennsylvania, Registrar-in-Chief Jefferson D. Lilly II, MPA of Indiana, Judge Advocate-in-Chief Gerald F. Fisher, Esq. of New York, Surgeon-in-Chief Daniel H. Heller, M.D. of Arizona, and Chaplain-in-Chief Rev. Robert G. Carroon, PhD. of Connecticut.
-Recent past Commanders-in-Chief include Joseph T. Coleman, Ed.D. of Pennsylvania, Col. Eric A. Rojo (Ret.) of the District of Columbia, Capt.
-James Alan Simmons (Ret.) of Texas, Waldron Kintzing "Kinny" Post of New York, and Jeffry C. Burden, Esq. of Virginia.
+There are currently 21 state Commanderies.
+Current national officers for the 2023–2025 term include Commander-in-Chief Michael Timothy Bates, Esq. of New Jersey; Senior Vice-Commander-in-Chief Paul Thomas Davis of Michigan; Junior Vice-Commander-in-Chief William Frederick Forbes of Pennsylvania; Treasurer-in-Chief Lee Alan Tryon, CPA of Connecticut; Recorder-in-Chief Gary Lee Grove, Ph.D. of Pennsylvania; Registrar-in-Chief Jefferson Davis Lilly II, MPA, of Tennessee; Chancellor-in-Chief Linn William Malaznik of California; Judge Advocate-in-Chief Matthew D. Dupee, Esq. of South Carolina; Surgeon-in-Chief Peter Bayard Kane, M.D. of Pennsylvania; and Chaplain-in-Chief Jeffry Christian Burden, Esq. of Virginia.

-The Loyal Legion is the third-oldest hereditary military society in the United States after the Society of the Cincinnati, instituted in 1783, and the Aztec Club of 1847.